ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

 contain the information for the AWS S3 bucket to which you will write your data when you create a CloudServer bucket in this location.

-There are a few configurable options here:
+Configurable options:
-- :code:`type` : set to :code:`aws_s3` to indicate this location constraint is
-  writing data to AWS S3;
+- :code:`type`: Set to :code:`aws_s3` to indicate this location constraint is writing data to AWS S3.
-- :code:`legacyAwsBehavior` : set to :code:`true` to indicate this region should
-  behave like AWS S3
+- :code:`legacyAwsBehavior`: Set to :code:`true` to make this region behave like AWS S3.
-- :code:`us-east-1` : set to :code:`false` to indicate this region must behave like
-  any other AWS S3 region;
+- :code:`us-east-1`: Set to :code:`false` to make this region behave like any other AWS S3 region.
-- :code:`bucketName` : set to an *existing bucket* in your AWS S3 account.
-This is the bucket in which your data will be stored for this location constraint;
+- :code:`bucketName`: Set to an *existing bucket* in your AWS S3 account.
+This is the bucket in which your data will be stored for this location constraint.
-- :code:`awsEndpoint` : set to your bucket's endpoint, usually :code:`s3.amazonaws.com`;
+- :code:`awsEndpoint`: Set to your bucket's endpoint, usually :code:`s3.amazonaws.com`.
-- :code:`bucketMatch` : set to :code:`true` for your object name to be the
-  same in the local bucket and the AWS S3 bucket; set to :code:`false` for your object name to be of the form :code:`{{localBucketName}}/{{objectname}}` in the AWS S3 hosted bucket;
+- :code:`bucketMatch`: Set to :code:`true` for object names to be the same in both the local and AWS S3 buckets.
+Set to :code:`false` for object names to take the form :code:`{{localBucketName}}/{{objectname}}` in the AWS S3-hosted bucket.
 - :code:`credentialsProfile` and :code:`credentials` are two ways to provide
-  AWS S3 credentials for a bucket. *Use only one.* :
+  AWS S3 credentials for a bucket. *Use only one.*
-- :code:`credentialsProfile` : set to the profile name to allow access to the AWS S3 bucket from the :code:`~/.aws/credentials` file;
+  - :code:`credentialsProfile`: Set to the profile name to allow access to the AWS S3 bucket from the :code:`~/.aws/credentials` file.
-- :code:`credentials` : set the two fields inside the object (:code:`accessKey`
-  and :code:`secretKey`) to their respective values from your AWS credentials.
+  - :code:`credentials`: Set the two fields inside the object (:code:`accessKey` and :code:`secretKey`) to their respective values from your AWS credentials.

 .. code:: json